fb-react-bot/react.bot-backend/README.md

 # react.bot-backend?
-* this repository is for our react.bot backend!
+* This repository is for our react.bot backend!
-* it consists of two servers.
+* It consists of two servers.
 One is for communicating with the client in real-time and the other is for inferencing user's voice.

 # How to start this..
 * Deploying a model API first and a socket server.